Miruthan: Box office

 The film collected ₹10.66 crore in Tamil Nadu in first weekend and ₹20.13 crore worldwide.

-Possible Sequel
+Sequels

 In March 2016, Shakti Soundar Rajan announced his plans to make a sequel of the film in the future.
 He later began a different film featuring Jayam Ravi in the lead role titled Tik Tik Tik.
+Shakti Soundar Rajan announced and planned to do Miruthan 2 in 2025 and it is in pre-production, planning to start shooting in 2025.